adityamukho/locomotive-drywall-seed/README.md

 **This is very much a work in progress at the moment.**

-The end product ought to let you check out this code (already structured as per `lcm create`) and start coding directly as with any Locomotive app, except that you have all the nifty drywall pages ready and working out of the box!
+When it is ready, you should be able to clone this repo (already structured as per `lcm create`) and start coding directly as with any Locomotive app, except that you have all the nifty drywall pages ready and working out of the box!

 Further documentation soon to come.